 Responsible Conduct of Research

-The University believes that training in the responsible conduct of research is an essential component of post-graduate education.
-For a number of years, several departments have been providing training in this area, each focused on issues related to their disciplines and utilizing a combination of didactic and small-group discussion based formats.
-For more than a decade, the National Institutes of Health have required training in the responsible conduct of research for students supported on training grants and individual fellowships.
-The National Science Foundation is now implementing a similar requirement, effective January 4, 2010, following Section 7009 of the “America Competes” Act.
+The University believes that training in the responsible conduct of research (RCR) is an essential component of post-graduate education.
+For a number of years, several departments have utilized a combination of didactic and small-group discussion-based formats to provide RCR training focused on issues related to their disciplines.
+For more than a decade, the National Institutes of Health made training in RCR for students supported on training grants and individual fellowships a requirement.
+The National Science Foundation implemented a similar requirement, effective January 4, 2010, following Section 7009 of the “America Competes” Act.

-RCR Course Questions:
+RCR Graduate Course Questions:

 113 Clio Hall